 They’ve changed the way things work with lines to where it has actually created more and longer wait times.
 They’ve added a Fastpass line queue to rides that didn’t need them and would be better without them.

-Overcrowdedness (is that a word?) in the Disney parks is at an all time high, and it’s frustrating for a longtime hardcore fan to see.
+Overcrowdedness (is that a word?) in the Disney parks was at an all-time high before Coronavirus, and it’s frustrating for a long time, hardcore fan to see.

 Disney hyper-controls the crowd levels, either in perceived or real ways, to give perceived value to a Fastpass system that was implemented poorly and to keep people in their Disney Parks stores.